Did you know that gluten’s symptoms can be found outside the gut?

 The human gut plays a huge role in immune function, so eating foods over-and-over that we are sensitive to affects the immune system in a multitude of ways.

 The reason we don’t correlate these symptoms with food is because we have become complacent in our thinking.
-We believe that “this is just how we’re supposed to feel.”
+We believe “this is just how I should feel.”

 If you feel horrible, even slightly, day-in and day-out, perhaps it’s time to look at the foods you’re feeding your body.